 Lagoon celebrated its 6,000th catamaran launch in 2021 since 1987, quite a milestone.

 These days, the Lagoon brand is all about maximising comfort and space while maintaining decent performance under sail.
 On a test sail off Port Ginesta (our home base near Barcelona), we achieved 9.7 knots with the Code 0 up in a moderate breeze of 15 knots on a beam reach (apparent wind angle of 75).
+Those aren’t the kind of numbers that you’d hit on an Ocean Class from Catana, but still, pretty ipressive for such a large, spacious boat.

 Looking around the boat, they have certainly delivered on the comfort and space, and we’d say they have delivered on the second point too.